CuteAngeliee/CuteAngeliee/README.md

 If you are stranger, not my friend, Do not make jokes or mock on my infinite pony by call him "weak" or smth it makes me discomfort too.

-If you are chatting with me don't think that means we are friends, I don't really make friends much but i do chat you have to understand that.

 You have problem with me?
 Please tell me!
 I just don't remember things much and won't know what i did! please respect that.
 (Just if you didn't tell me so i guess i will have to mute you, sorry, until i know what i did wrong because you didn't tell me.)

 I do not like to cause problem much and i do not like to harrass anyone or cause them to be sad.